kishore161003/Library_management/README.md

 - Show all books in the library
 - Borrow a book
 - Return a book
+- Search the Book
+  - search by Name
+  - Search by Author
+  - Search by genre
 - Show transactions for a member

 ## Technologies Used